shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 The `setOneToOne()` method was implemented to remove the last boilerplate source code from the backend controllers.
 Without this functionality, every `@ORM\OneToOne` association must had implemented the following tasks:

-* Has data for the asssociation been sent?
+* Has data for the association been sent?
 * If there is an existing model associated, update it with the data
 * If there is **no** existing model associated, create a new one and associate it